JerryFleming/PyDoc/library/collections.rst

         Property returning a new :class:`ChainMap` containing all of the maps in the current instance except the first one.
 This is useful for skipping the first map in the search.
-Use cases are similar to those for the :keyword:`nonlocal` keyword used in :term:`nested scopes <nested scope>`.
-The use cases also parallel those for the built-in :func:`super` function.
+Use cases are similar to those for the :keyword:`nonlocal` keyword used in :term:`nested scopes <嵌套作用域>`.
+The use cases also parallel those for the built-in
+        :func:`super` function.
 A reference to ``d.parents`` is equivalent to:
         ``ChainMap(*d.maps[1:])``.